FLClab/MICRA-Net/README.md

 The current repository contains the source code for the publication _MICRA-Net: MICRoscopy Analysis Neural Network to solve detection, classification, and segmentation from a single simple auxiliary task_.

+The datasets and models are available to download from the <a href="https://s3.valeria.science/flclab-micranet/index.html">MICRA-Net website</a>.

 The README is divided into the following sections
 - [Overview](#overview)
 - [Documentation](#documentation)